HDaze/HDaze.github.io/content/诗/allinvain.md

 +++
+title = 'The Sea, The Sea'
-title = 'All in Vain Are the Oceans' date = 2025-04-07T14:02:21-07:00
+date = 2025-04-07T14:02:21-07:00

 +++